Skip to main content

 Email DCV method

-With this validation method, DigiCert sends three sets of DCV emails: DNS TXT-based, constructed, and WHOIS-based.
+With this validation method, DigiCert sends two sets of DCV emails: DNS TXT-based and constructed.

 To demonstrate control over the domain, an email recipient follows the instructions in a confirmation email sent for the domain.
-The confirmation process consists of visiting the link provided and following the instructions on the confirmation page.
+The confirmation process consists of going to the link provided and following the instructions on the confirmation page.

 Note: DigiCert sends this email from no-reply@digitalcertvalidation.com.
 If using allowlist, make sure to include digitalcertvalidation.com.